 What You Need to Know About Camping at Lake Tahoe

-If you're trying to make a camping reservation with only a few weeks - or days - to spare, start with the privately owned campgrounds, then check the ones in the national forest.
+If you're trying to make a camping reservation with only a few weeks — or days — to spare, you will probably find all the state-run campsites booked up.
+Instead, start with the privately owned campgrounds, then check the ones in the national forest.